linuxserver/davos/docs/source/reference/api.rst

     running
         Descibes whether or not the Schedule is running.

+    lastRunTime
+        The time recorded when the Schedule last *finished* running.

     lastScannedFiles
         A list of Strings that represent the files/folders found in the last run of the